Native contract

 • Layout is conditional.
 Only a change to a layout-dirtying prop (LAYOUT_DIRTYING in the spec — sizes, padding, flex props, fontSlot/tracking/lineHeight) re-runs taffy.
 Transform and color changes are paint-only.
 Prefer transforms in animation for this reason.

-In steady state — no signals changed — frame() emits no mutation ops, the sweep set is empty, and the only boundary crossing is the single frame(buttons) call itself.
-Everything downstream (tick, layout, draw) is pure Rust.
+In steady state — no reactive values changed — frame() emits no mutation ops, the sweep set is empty, and the only JS boundary crossing is the single frame(buttons, analog?, touches?) call itself.
+Everything downstream (tick, layout, draw) is Rust.

 Node reclamation